overandor/gptme-agent-template/ARCHITECTURE.md

 # Architecture

-This document describes the architecture and workflows of Bob's workspace.
+This document describes the architecture and workflows of the workspace.

 ## Overview